Read this article to learn about ideologies and programmes of the Indian revolutionaries in India and abroad!

 In Maharashtra, the Chapekar brothers, Damodar and Balkrishna murdered the plague cosmmissioner of Poona, Rand and one Lt.
 Ayerst in 1897.
 Savarkar and his brother organised Mitra Mela, a secret society in 1899, which merged with Abhinav Bharat in 1904.
 Madan Lai Dhingra in 1909 assassinated Curzon Wyllie.

 During the First World War, the Berlin Committee for Indian Independece was established in 1915 by Virendranath Chattopadhyay, Hardayal and others.
 Bhaga Jatin organised revolutionary activity in Bengal and died in an encounter at Balasore.
-Revolutionary terrorism was again revived after the sudden withdrawal of non-cooperation movement.
+Revolutionary movement was again revived after the sudden withdrawal of non-cooperation movement.

 The revolutionaries were influenced by Russian Revolution (1917), Journals such as Atmasakti, Sarathi, Bijoli, novels and books such as Bandi Jivan by Sachin Sanyal and PatherDabi by Sarat Chandra Chatterjee.
 In 1924, Hindustan Republican Army (HRA) was founded at Kanpur by Sachin Sanyal, Jogesh Chandra Chaterjee with an aim to organise an armed revolution to overthrow the colonial government.
 The most important action of HRA was the Kakori robbery in which official railway cash was looted (9 August 1925).